amollenkopf/dcos-iot-demo/docs/6-webapp/README.md

-# Install a Map web application
+# Install Map web application

 <b>Step 1:</b> In the DC/OS dashboard navigate to 'Services - Services'.
 To run a new Service click the '+' button at the top right of the Services screen.<br>
 <img src="01.png"/>